Colwood, British Columbia

-Colwood is a city located on Vancouver Island to the southwest of Victoria, capital of British Columbia, Canada.
-Colwood was incorporated in 1985 and has a population of approximately 17,000 people.
+Colwood is a city on Vancouver Island to the southwest of Victoria, capital of British Columbia, Canada.
+Colwood was incorporated in 1985 and has a population of approximately 19,000 people.
 Colwood lies within the boundaries of the Greater Victoria area or Capital Regional District, in a region called the Western Communities, or the West Shore.
-It is one of the 13 component municipalities of Greater Victoria.
+Set along more than 5 km of oceanfront, this fast-growing seaside community is one of the 13 component municipalities of Greater Victoria.